 The term “Behavior Driven Development”, or BDD, is an umbrella term for a wide variety of techniques.
 The general principles of BDD include reframing tests as descriptions of system behavior - “when I do one thing, I should see this result”.
 Historically, those descriptions were the output of a computer program.
-Over time the uses of BDD shifted toward Gherkin, an english-like but precise language.
+Over time the uses of BDD shifted toward Gherkin, an English-like but precise language.
 Using Gherkin, it’s possible for non-technical staff to create descriptions of system behavior that can be turned into the shell of automated tests, which programmers can fill in.

 The three main ‘pieces’ of BDD are the artifacts, the domain language, and the process.
 When people talk about BDD, they tend to focus on the artifacts -- an innovative way of expressing requirements and tests at the same time.
 Without all three pieces in place, attempts to “do” BDD tend to fail.
 As Curtis Petit, a leading contributor to the TestRetreat format once put it “I would say that BDD is a very specific term that gets used to describe a wide variety of abuses of the tools made to support it.”

-BDD As Code and English
+BDD framework as code and English

-From developers and unit tests, the idea of driving software with behavior bubbled up, to include acceptance criteria the customer can understand, and even the title of the story itself.
+From developers and unit tests, the idea of driving software with behavior bubbled up, to include acceptance criteria the customer can understand and even the title of the story itself.
 One classic example* is the bank ATM:

 As a bank customer